smartcontractkit/chainlink-automation/docs/350_OBSERVER.md

 - an identifier is a uint64 value (8 bytes)
 - an active window is 12s
 - throughput is 3 upkeeps per second average
+- each node has a 1/12 chance of being leader (leader is required to broadcast)

 With the perform data of an upkeep being much larger than all other values in a `PointState`, we can discard the `Identifier`, `Hash`, and `Ordinal` as